Arduino-CI/action/README.md

           #  absence of either tests or examples, uncommenting either of
           #  the following lines (as appropriate) will enforce that.
           #
-          EXPECT_EXAMPLES: false
+          # EXPECT_EXAMPLES: false
-          EXPECT_UNITTESTS: false
+          # EXPECT_UNITTESTS: false

+          # Scanning library.properties for issues is a relatively new
+          #  feature, and we may not have implemented it perfectly just
+          #  yet.
+          #
+          # If you find that it incorrectly fails your library, you can
+          #  skip it.
+(Please open an issue against arduino_ci as well
+          #  so that it can be fixed.)
+          #
+          # SKIP_LIBRARY_PROPERTIES: false

-          # Not all libraries are in the root direcotry of a repository.
+          # Not all libraries are in the root directory of a repository.
           # Specifying the path of the library here (relative to the root
           # of the repository) will adjust that.
           #